 The intent of our PE curriculum at St Thomas is to offer a wide and varied sports package which will develop the children’s skills and confidence; ensuring knowledge progression and sequencing of concepts is endorsed throughout.
 It is our intention for children to enjoy physical activity and are therefore able to adopt a healthy lifestyle - one where they can discover their talents and have a life-long love of sport.
 Our principles will also positively encourage children to share, respect, support, trust and work together.

 The curriculum is successfully implemented to ensure pupils’ progression in knowledge, so they are basically ‘learning the curriculum’; Skills are learnt from the start of the child’s St Thomas journey, and developed, challenged and enhanced as they progress through school.
 Using a web-based package - Beyond The Physical - foundation skills are taught through an actual "Physical Education" giving them confidence to apply these skills across multiple sports.
-The diversity of our lessons also allows the opportunity for everyone to find an element they like and can pursue through extra-curricular activities, from fitness, dancing and yoga to boxing and BMXing.
+The diversity of our lessons also allows the opportunity for everyone to find an element they like and can pursue through extra-curricular activities, from fitness, dancing and yoga through to boxing and BMXing.

 The PE Co-ordinator, the Head Teacher, and the Governors regularly review and quality assure the subject to ensure that it is implemented sufficiently well.
 The co-ordinator will make changes to keep in line with the National Curriculum Objectives, plus the expertise of the teaching staff will be able to adapt accordingly, to meet the needs of their children, and to link in with other subjects within their classroom topics.
 Additional support or CPD will be made available to any staff that feels the need to develop their knowledge further, using the PE lead, the Pennine Sports Partnership, and Beyond the Physical.

 Assessments are carried out during lessons, mainly through observations besides through discussion with the children.
 A key feature of Assessment for Learning is children taking control of their own learning, facilitated by the teacher.
 Peer assessing is therefore used (the children know what “good” looks like and the steps needed to achieve good), which in turn develops the child’s speaking and listening skills as well, which all help towards the end of year school reports to parents.
 Photographic/video recordings are used to document and showcase the children’s work, mainly using our in-school Seesaw Learning Platform, which is web-based.

 The school also has Key Indicators to assess the impact of the Sports Premium Funding which is used to enhance our curriculum.
-Such indicators are; The percentage of children being able to swim 50 metres; The participation levels of extra-curricular activities, and; the number of children experiencing off-site activities such as competitions and the 3-peaks walks.
+Such indicators are; The percentage of children being able to swim 50 metres; The participation levels of extra-curricular activities, and; the number of children experiencing off-site activities such as competitions and the Yorkshire Dales Walking Challenges.